When are Blizzard trips?

 What is ski or snowboard tuning?

 Ski and snowboard tuning generally involves sharpening the edges and waxing the base.
 This preventive maintenance helps keeps your equipment running smoothly and safely.
-We recommend tuning your equipment at least once pre-season, before your first trip, and at the end of the season, to clean it up to prepare it for summer storage.
+We recommend tuning your equipment at least before your first trip and at the end of the season to prepare it for summer storage.
 See our Gear & Equipment page for details!